 There are 64 levels of microphone sensitivity to choose from.

 Here is a short Youtube video showing the video quality this camera produces.
 If a little ad appears on the video, just click the little "x" to close it.

-I liked that video so much, I added another video on the video quality
+I liked that video so much, I added another video on the video quality of the Canon t3i.

 You can always learn from other photographers and I enjoy attending photography trade shows, seminars, and workshops whenever I can.
 Not only can you learn from the presenters on specific topics, but you also get a chance to interact with other photographers at the event.